Dangers of Mixing Muscle Relaxers and Alcohol

 A 2017 review couldn’t draw concrete conclusions about the effectiveness of baclofen in treating alcohol withdrawal.
 The researchers found that the studies reviewed contained either insufficient or poor-quality evidence.

+Can you mix muscle relaxers with alcohol?
 A more recent review noted that baclofen is not recommended as a first-line treatment for alcohol withdrawal syndrome.

 Are You Struggling with Muscle Relaxers and Alcohol Addiction?

 Frequent use of muscle relaxants causes the brain to become used to their effects.
 If you stop using muscle relaxers abruptly, you may experience withdrawal from muscle relaxers.
 Depending on the specific drug and how long you have been using it, various treatment options can help you overcome your addiction.

 Flexeril, a popular muscle relaxer, can cause withdrawal with mild symptoms such as headache, nausea, malaise, drowsiness, and discomfort for many people.
 These symptoms tend to peak about 2-4 days after you last took the Flexeril, although, in some individuals, withdrawal symptoms may last for up to 1-2 weeks.
 If muscle relaxer addiction is accompanied by alcohol or opioid abuse, the withdrawal symptoms from these other substances can be severe and life-threatening.
 In these situations, it may be best to undergo medically-assisted detox.

 Soma withdrawal is usually more severe and can include hallucinations and seizures.
 Therefore, it is often best to find an inpatient treatment program that includes a detox program to manage withdrawal symptoms for your safety and comfort.
 After detox, clients can transition into the actual inpatient rehab program.
 Most inpatient rehab programs include cognitive behavioral therapy to help you learn the coping skills needed for long-term recovery.